BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Procurement and Contracting

 MTC will procure consulting resources to carry out the Survey Program, and oversee consultant performance to ensure delivery of high quality data and survey summary products.
+MTC's current contracting environment includes a "bench" of three consultants to spread the work among.
+All three were selected in a competitive recruitment and all have a lot of experience in transit passenger surveying.
+The three bench consultants from MTC's more recent procurement are Corey, Canapary, & Galanis of San Francisco, California; ETC Institute of Olathe, Kansas; and, Redhill Group of Irvine, California.

+MTC staff works closely with operator liaisons in all matters related to survey scheduling (see Survey Scheduling, below), contracting, and administration.
+Work orders to the contractor are done using MTC-issued task orders.
+An recent example task order is available [here](https://mtcdrive.box.com/Example-Task-Order)

 ## Data Collection

+Custom questions from operators.

+Types of data collected include:

+1. Location data
+	a.
+Trip origin
+	b.
+First transit boarding
+	c.
+Last transit alighting
+	d.
+Trip destination
+	e.
+Bus/rail transfer location points
+	f.
+Home location
+	g.
+Work location (if appropriate)
+	h.
+School location (if appropriate)

+2. Access/egress modes
+	a.
+Access mode from trip origin to first transit boarding
+	b.
+Egress mode from last transit alighting to trip destination

+3. Type of trip taken
+	a.
+Origin type (e.g., home, work, shopping, etc.)
+	b.
+Destination type (same types as origin)

+4. Time leaving home in the A.M. and returning home in the P.M.

+5. Fare payment
+	a.
+Payment method (e.g., cash, Clipper Card, paper transfer, etc.)
+	b.
+Payment category (e.g., adult, senior, youth, etc.)

+6. Houshould and person demographics
+	a.
+Race/ethnicity
+	b.
+Age
+	c.
+Gender
+	d.
+Worker status
+	e.
+Student status
+	f.
+Ability to speak English
+	g.
+Language spoken in home other than English
+	h.
+Number of persons in household
+	i.
+Number of workers in household
+	j.
+Number of household working vehicles
+	k.
+Household income

+7. Custom questions by operators.
+Examples include riding frequency and years using service.

-An example survey instrument is [here](https://mtcdrive.box.com/v/muni-draft-survey) An example task order is available [here](https://mtcdrive.box.com/Example-Task-Order)
+An example survey instrument is [here](https://mtcdrive.box.com/v/muni-draft-survey)

 ## Survey Scheduling